veegee/guv/README.rst

 - Rewrite the patcher module
 - Optimize the WSGI server by using ``http-parser`` and removing the dependency of socket.makefile(), which seems to be slow on Python 3.
+- Speed up program startup.
+The initial delay may be caused by CFFI and the patcher module.

 **pyuv_cffi**